 No matter how hard you’re struggling with a rep you need to make sure to never drop an adjustable dumbbell—unless you’re using the ultra-durable REP Quickdraw adjustable dumbbells.
 These have been dropped more than 100,000 times by REP Fitness from multiple heights (including from a roof) and angles to ensure they don’t shatter if let go of during a heavy shoulder press or biceps curl.

 My team decided to conduct our own tests, and after several drops at the lightest and heaviest weights I was comfortable rating it a 5 out of 5 for durability.
-Check out our REP QuickDraw adjustable dumbbell video review to see for yourself.
+Check out our REP QuickDraw adjustable dumbbell video review below to see for yourself.

 REP Fitness was able to accomplish this with a mostly-metal construction—the only plastic is in places to precent metal from rubbing against other metal—and steel support rods on one side of the handle.
 The rods prevent these dumbbells from feeling like traditional hex dumbbells, though I should note it didn’t bother me or the other testers much and there’s no caged handle like you see with PowerBlocks.